alanmellorbjss/go-concurrency-conundrums/README.md

 Once a channel is full, no more writes can happen.
 Instead, the gorutine repsonsible for running that code is blocked.
 This returns control to the Go Scheduler, which must decide what to do:

 - If other goroutines are paused but able to run, it will select one at random and resume its execution
-- If no gorutine is able to run, we get a panic: _deadlock_
+- If no goroutine is able to run, we get a panic: _deadlock_

 If `produce()` is blocked, waiting for space in the channel, the Go Scheduler will resume execution of `consume()` in this code example.
 This will cause reads of the values on the channel.
 This in turn creates space for more values on the channel.